maxtimbo/invoice-cli/README.md

 - [x] Database generation
 - [x] Basic CRUD for SQlite using rusqlite
 - [x] More complex logic for generating invoices
+- [x] Create tables by inputting a json
 - [ ] Figure out how to handle logo images for the company table
 - [x] Generate HTML using Tera
 - [ ] Refine default.html